Stabilizer ground states for simulating quantum many-body physics: theory, algorithms, and applications: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In this work, we introduce the concept of stabilizer ground states as a versatile toolkit to qualitatively analyze quantum systems, improve quantum algorithms, and develop advanced ground state ansatzes.
-For general Hamiltonians, we establish the equivalence between the stabilizer ground state and the restricted maximally-commuting Pauli subset.
-For 1D local Hamiltonians, we additionally developed an exact and efficient algorithm that ensures a linear computational scaling with the system size to obtain the stabilizer ground state.
-We further extend the formalism for general Hamiltonians and the linear-scaled algorithm for 1D local Hamiltonians to infinite periodic systems.
+In this work, we introduce stabilizer ground states as a versatile toolkit of both qualitative analysis of quantum systems and cornerstone of developing advanced quantum state anstazes on classical or quantum computers.
+For general Hamiltonians, we establish the equivalence between the stabilizer ground state and the closed maximally-commuting Pauli subset.
+For 1D local Hamiltonians, we additionally develop an exact and efficient algorithm to obtain the exact stabilizer ground state with linear scaling.
+Besides, we prove that the stabilizer ground state of 1D local Hamiltonians can be prepared on quantum circuits with a linear scaled circuit depth.
+Furthermore, both the equivalence formalism for general Hamiltonians and the linear-scaled algorithm for 1D local Hamiltonians can be extended to infinite periodic systems.
+We also compare stabilizer ground states, mean-field ground states, and MPS ground states in terms of the applications for constructing quantum and classical ansatzes.
 By benchmarking on example Hamiltonians, we verified the computational scaling of the exact 1D local algorithm and demonstrated the substantial performance gain over the traditional discrete optimization strategies.
-We also illustrate that stabilizer ground states are promising tools for various applications, including qualitative analysis of phase transitions, generating better heuristics for VQE problems, and developing more expressive ground state ansatzes.
+We also illustrate that stabilizer ground states are promising tools for various applications, including qualitative analysis of phase transitions, generating better heuristics for VQE problems, and developing more expressive classical ground state ansatzes.